ReinX24/python-tutorials/Harvard CS50’s Web Programming with Python and JavaScript – Full University Course/Notes.md

 For static files such as CSS files, we store these under the 'static' folder in our app folder.
 Example: newyear/APP_NAME/CSS_FILE.

+Creating a table where our data from our Django project will be stored: python3 manage.py migrate